 Within 72 hours, the team transformed the space, with distinctive visuals to accompany the vibrant music and lighting.
 For the reveals, BL&S constructed motorized trusses, making it easy for the client to “fly in” dramatic entertainment features to close the event.
 The client was thrilled with the resulting special effects.

-In these rapidly changing times, communities, businesses, and schools have had to rethink the way they engage through events.
-Boston Light & Sound (BL&S) is continually adapting to help customers do so, redesigning audio/visual experiences for town meetings, graduation ceremonies, indoor and outdoor movie theatres, and more.
+In these rapidly changing times, communities, businesses, schools, and houses of worship have had to rethink the way they engage through events.
+Boston Light & Sound® (BL&S) is continually adapting to help customers do so, redesigning audio/visual experiences for employee and investor gatherings, holiday celebrations, student events, and more.

 Many cinemas and restaurants are looking to draw customers back through outdoor movie experiences.
 Yet this involves more than just renting an inflatable screen.
 The larger spaces can make it difficult to hear movie dialogue clearly and for attendees to get a clear view of the screen, and often the infrastructure on location isn’t set up for this type of equipment.
 BL&S works with clients to acquire appropriately sized screens, and install and tune sound systems to give customers a stellar moviegoing experience, within their budget.
 The team also manages logistics such as augmenting existing power systems to accommodate the larger sound system.

 This year, graduations are looking very different, with many being held in football fields and other open spaces.
 It can be hard for people sitting 300 feet away in the audience to be able to see people on the stage clearly.
 One inventive way BL&S has found to address this issue is through the use of LED walls and special cameras – helping families to enjoy that special moment when their child receives their degree.